Quantitative Methods in Public Health

 The certificate recipient will be able to – 1) evaluate the methods used to measure health effects in populations, 2) interpret basic, quantitative public health measures, 3) judge policy implications of public health data and research, 4) be familiar with the difficulties of collecting, interpreting and analyzing data and their implications, and 5) perform a critical review of public health/epidemiologic literature.

 Members of the public health workforce and other professionals who seek training and education in basic quantitative methods for analyzing and using public health data.
-Matriculated JHSPH degree candidates are not eligible for this certificate but students enrolled in graduate degrees in other Schools within Johns Hopkins University are eligible to apply.
+Matriculated JHSPH degree candidates are not eligible for this certificate but students enrolled in graduate degree programs in other Schools within Johns Hopkins University are eligible to apply.
 This program is intended to be taken on a part-time basis.
 Most courses are available in the institutes or applicants must have a Bachelor's degree with at least one college level biology or equivalent course, one college-level math or statistics course, and a strong record of successful academic performance.